-It’s with those few words that I’m drawn back to the day before.
+With those few words, I’m drawn back to the day before.

-“Melanie” Father calls from the opposite side of my bedroom door “Don will be here in an hour, be downstairs and ready to greet him for when he arrives”
+“Melanie” Father calls from the opposite side of my bedroom door “Don will be here soon, be downstairs and ready to greet him for when he arrives”

-“Yes Father” I roll my eyes and wonder, not for the first time, why I can’t just call him ‘Dad’ like a normal person.
+“Yes Father” I roll my eyes and wonder why I can’t just call him ‘Dad’.
 I walk over to the dressing table, eyes searching for my hairbrush.
 Along the side of the panel is an inscription of my initials, M.B.
 Melanie Bellerose.
 I lift the piece, the weight of it heavy in my hand.
 I brush my hair carefully, starting from the ends and working my way to the top of my long blonde hair.

-Wearing a long scarlet dress and lipstick to match, the thought forms before I can stop it ‘Why was I born a Bellerose?’.
+Wearing a long scarlet dress and lipstick to match, a thought forms before I can stop it ‘Why was I born a Bellerose?’.
 I shouldn’t complain, after all I am very fortunate.
 Yet, as I thumb a single, almost black, velvet-textured rose, I look upon my reflection longingly.
-I imagine myself in regular jeans and t-shirt, a backpack in one hand and a map in the other, ready to explore what lies beyond my doorstep.
-Ready to explore the unknown.
+I imagine myself in jeans and t-shirt, a backpack in one hand and a map in the other, ready to explore the unknown beyond my doorstep.

 “Melanie” I hear his icy tone from a distance “Don is here”

 As I walk down the staircase, leading to the entrance hall, I hear the two men talking.
-“I must apologise for my daughter, Don…” I can’t control the scowl that forms, though I quickly remove it.
+“I must apologise for my daughter, Don…” I can’t control the scowl that forms.

-“Father” I acknowledge “Don, I’m so sorry I’m late”
+“Father” I acknowledge “Don, I’m sorry I’m late”

 “That’s perfectly alright, Melanie” he smirks.
 We haven’t known Don Iscariot very long but he always looks smug.
 Father simply adores him.

 Throughout the evening, Father drops hints that Don will propose.
-I imagine Don has already asked his permission.
+Don’s probably already asked his permission.
 Traditionalist?
 No, he’s just trying to sweet-talk the man.
 Sadly, it’s working.